EDeijl/CPHConsoleApp/README.md

 ## usage
 ### iOS
 Run `./ios-full-build.sh`
-This will build the project and generate the necessary `.a` and `.h` files in the XCode project directory (found in platforms/ios/.
+This will build the project and generate the necessary `.a` and `.h` files in the XCode project directory (found in `platforms/ios`.
-Open the XCode project and check if there is a lib directory in your project with a 'HaskellActivity_stub.h' and a `CPConsoleAppStaticLib.a` file in it.
+Open the XCode project and check if there is a lib directory in your project with a `HaskellActivity_stub.h` and a `CPConsoleAppStaticLib.a` file in it.
 (It is fine if it also exists in the root of the project).

 If the library and header files aren't there, click file -> Add files to project, select the `lib` folder and make sure the check next to Add to targets is enabled (if you don't see Add to target, click options on the bottom of the file chooser).

-In the `HaskelliOS.xcconfig` (Also in the XCode project folder) check that the `HEADER_SEARCH_PATHS` variable is set to the `include` folder of your GHC installation, otherwise xcode is not able to compile the project.
+In the `HaskelliOS.xcconfig` (Also in the XCode project folder) check that the `HEADER_SEARCH_PATHS` variable is set to the `include` folder of your GHC installation, otherwise Xcode is not able to compile the project.

 If everything went correctly, you can now run the application on a device, and in the terminal output it will say "Hello World!"